-Unfortunately, Windows does not have mDNS alias support built-in, which is necessary in order to visit .local addresses for any service you install on your Embassy, so we recommend using the Bonjour service.
+Unfortunately, Windows does not have mDNS support built-in, which is necessary in order to visit .local addresses, so we recommend using the Bonjour service.
 Check out this FAQ answer for details.

 Install Bonjour Print Services on your Windows machine.

 If you are experiencing issues after installing Bonjour, you might have had a previous or failed install.
 To fix: